openaustralia/yinyo/site/content/_index.md

 ---
-title: "Leila"
+title: Leila is cool
-date: 2019-09-12T07:07:08+10:00
+date: 2019-09-11T21:07:08.000+00:00
-draft: true
 headline: |
   A wonderfully simple API to reliably execute many long running scrapers in a super scaleable way.
   Built on top of Kubernetes.
 quotes:
 - name: Matthew Landauer
   title: cofounder
   company: OpenAustralia Foundation
   photo: matthew.jpg
-    text: |
-      This is going to make morph.io so much better!
-I wish we had done this *ages* ago.
+  text: 'This is going to make morph.io so much better!
+I wish we had done this *ages*
+    ago.

+'
 - name: Matthew Landauer
   title: cofounder
   company: OpenAustralia Foundation
   photo: matthew.jpg
-    text: |
-      This is going to make morph.io so much better!
-I wish we had done this *ages* ago.
+  text: 'This is going to make morph.io so much better!
+I wish we had done this *ages*
+    ago.

+'
 - name: Matthew Landauer
   title: cofounder
   company: OpenAustralia Foundation
   photo: matthew.jpg
-    text: |
-      This is going to make morph.io so much better!
-I wish we had done this *ages* ago.
+  text: 'This is going to make morph.io so much better!
+I wish we had done this *ages*
+    ago.

+'
 features:
 - text: |
     Easily run as many scrapers as you like across a cluster of machines without having to sweat the details.
 Powered by [Kubernetes](https://kubernetes.io/).
 - text: |
     Use the language and libraries you love for writing scrapers.
     Supports Python, JavaScript, Ruby, PHP and Perl via Heroku Buildpacks.
 - text: |
     Supports many different use cases through a simple, yet flexible API that can operate synchronously or asynchronously.
 - text: |
     Made specifically for developers of scraper systems be it open source or commercial.
 No chance of vendor lock-in because it's open source, MIT licensed.
+draft: true

 ---
 ### What’s a scraper anyway?